 \begin{itemize} \item \textbf{Pedestal frames} (used for training), acquired with the GEM amplification voltages disabled, containing only optical and electronic noise. \item \textbf{Track-containing frames} (used for evaluation), acquired under standard operating conditions and containing particle-induced ionization tracks. \end{itemize}

 A consistent preprocessing pipeline is applied to both datasets to ensure a uniform input representation for the autoencoder.

 \paragraph{Fiducialization.} Raw frames in this dataset were acquired with the LIME prototype optical readout, producing images of size $2304\times2304$ pixels.
-Raw camera images exhibit non-uniform response and occasional high-amplitude noise near the edges of the sensor~\cite{Almeida:2025pub}.
-To suppress these effects, each frame is cropped to a central $1525\times 1525$-pixel fiducial region defined by the bounding box $(x,y,w,h)=(375,375,1525,1525)$.
-This removes noisy border regions while retaining the active area in which physical tracks appear.
+Raw camera images exhibit non-uniform response and occasional high-amplitude noise near the edges of the sensor.
+To suppress these effects, each frame is cropped to a $1525\times1525$-pixel fiducial region defined by the bounding box $(x,y,w,h)=(375,375,1525,1525)$.
+This removes noisy border regions while retaining the central active area in which physical tracks appear.

 \paragraph{Pedestal dataset.} Pedestal frames, recorded with the GEM voltages switched off, contain only intrinsic detector noise: sCMOS readout noise, fixed-pattern structures, residual dark counts, and static optical features.
-After fiducialization, each pedestal frame is normalized to the $[0,1]$ range and a pixel-wise mean image---computed across the full pedestal sample---is subtracted to remove fixed-pattern offsets.
+After fiducialization, each pedestal frame is converted to the $[0,1]$ range via a linear rescaling, after which a pixelwise mean image—computed over the pedestal dataset—is subtracted to remove fixed-pattern offsets.
 Finally, a global min–max rescaling is applied using scalar extrema computed over the full pedestal sample.
 All preprocessing operations are pixelwise affine transformations.
 Denoting the raw value at pixel $i$ by $R_i$, the full transformation can be written as